belohoub/UBsync/README.md

 1. create the backend daemon (*Owncloudsyncd*) by upstart for background synchronisation
 1. *UBsync-ui* to *Owncloudsyncd* communication through *DBUS*

-As unconfined apps may introduce security risks, you can review the apps source code or even build the app by yourself to be sure, that the app is not harmful.
+As unconfined apps may introduce security risks, you can review the app's source code or even build the app by yourself to be sure, that the app is not harmful.

+Please note, that *unconfined* applications in [OpenStore](https://open-store.io/) are manually [reviewed](https://open-store.io/about).

-Go to [GitHub](https://github.com/belohoub/UBsync) to download and review the UBsync source code.
+To get the source code, go to [GitHub](https://github.com/belohoub/UBsync) to download and review the UBsync source code.

-To build the app, install [Clickable](https://clickable-ut.dev/en/latest/) (v7.0.0 or above), open a terminal, clone UBsync repo, change into the UBsync folder and run `clickable`.
+To build the app, install [Clickable](https://clickable-ut.dev/en/latest/) (v7.0.0 or above), open a terminal, clone the UBsync repo, change into the UBsync folder and run `clickable`.

 ## Project History
 UBsync was originally forked from [ownCloud-sync](https://launchpad.net/owncloud-sync), a dedicated Nextcloud application for **Ubuntu touch**,  supported by [UBports](https://www.ubports.com).